Gründler Book Prize

-The Medieval Institute at Western Michigan University announces the twenty-fifth Otto Gründler Book Prize to be awarded in May at the 56th International Congress on Medieval Studies.
+The Medieval Institute at Western Michigan University announces the twenty-eighth Otto Gründler Book Prize to be awarded at the 59th International Congress on Medieval Studies (May 9-11, 2024).
 It consists of an award of $1,000 to the author of a monograph in any area of medieval studies that is judged by the selection committee to be an outstanding contribution to its field.

 The Prize, instituted by Dr. Diether H. Haenicke, then president of Western Michigan University, honored and now memorializes Gründler for his distinguished service to the University and his lifelong dedication to the international community of medievalists.
 The first award was made in 1997.